 The gender pay gap is the average difference between hourly wages for men and women.
 It is calculated by considering several parameters applied to the total number of employed members of both genders in an organization.
 Generally, women are considered to be paid less.

 In a country like India, the reasons for the gender pay gap are a little more complicated for a variety of reasons.
 According to a recent survey in 2019, the gender pay gap spans across the key industries in the country.
 IT services showed a clear pay gap of 26% in favor of men, and in the manufacturing sector, they earn 24% more than women.

 As a result, it reduces women’s lifetime earnings and also affects their pensions - one of the main causes of poverty that women face in their later life.

 A Little About Its History

 It’s important to recognize that the struggle for equal pay has been ongoing for more than a century.
-The struggle for equal pay has been taken up by women workers since the late 19th century.
+Women workers have taken up the battle for pay equity since the late 19th century.

 During World War I, women took on men’s jobs while the men were deployed in the armed forces.
 When they realized that they were expected to do exactly the same work as men but for lower wages, they raised the issue of equal pay through several strikes during that period.
 That resulted in a settlement of a bonus in pay equal to that paid to men workers.

 The issue of equal pay was again raised during World War II, and became an increasingly articulated demand by trade unions and women’s organizations from the 1950s onwards.

 And The Current Scenario

 According to the latest Monster Salary Index (MSI) 2019, the current gender pay gap in India stood at 19 percent where men earned Rs 46.19 more in comparison to women.